preloader

 • defaultAvroEncoding should be set to REGISTRY (this is indeed a workaround until AsyncAPI adds support for specifying the serialization details at the Binding level.
 See this issue for more.)

-• schemaRegistry block should now be specified with correct url.
-The confluent mode allows to tell Microcks that the registry is the Confluent one OR to turn on the Confluent compatibility mode if you’re using an Apicurio Registry . username and creadentialsSource are only used if using a secured Confluent registry.
+• schemaRegistry block should now be specified with the correct url.
+The confluent mode allows you to tell Microcks that the registry is the Confluent one, OR to turn on the Confluent compatibility mode if you’re using an Apicurio Registry. username and credentialsSource are only used if using a secured Confluent registry.

 If you have used the Helm Chart based installation of Microcks, this is the corresponding fragment put in a Values.yml file: